emoloic/streamify/README.md

 # Streamify

+Hello everyone, I'm happy to share with you my final data engineering project.
-A data pipeline with Kafka, Spark Streaming, dbt, Docker, Airflow, Terraform, GCP and much more!
+It consists of building a data pipeline with Kafka, Spark Streaming, dbt, Docker, Airflow, Terraform, GCP and much more!

 ## Description